2020 Federal Standard of Excellence

 - USAID partners with the U.S. Department of State to jointly develop and implement clear strategic goals, strategic objectives, and performance goals, which are articulated in the FY 2018 – 2022 U.S. Department of State – USAID Joint Strategic Plan (JSP).
 The Agency measures progress towards its own strategic goals, strategic objectives, and performance goals using data from across the Agency, including from annual Performance Plan and Reports (PPRs) completed by operating units, and uses that information to report on performance externally through the Annual Performance Plan/Annual Performance Report (APP/APR) and the Agency Financial Report.

-- To aggregate and track performance in key sectors, USAID works with the U.S. Department of State to develop and manage nearly 200 standard foreign assistance indicators that have common definitions and defined collection methods.
-Once finalized, USAID publishes indicator data on a publicly available dashboard known as Dollars to Results.
-Finally, USAID reports on Agency Priority Goals (APG) and Cross Agency Priority (CAP) goal progress on www.performance.gov.
+- To aggregate and track performance in key sectors, USAID works with the U.S. Department of State to develop and manage over 100 standard foreign assistance indicators that have common definitions and defined collection methods.
+Once finalized, USAID publishes illustrative indicator data on a publicly available website known as Dollars to Results.
+Finally, USAID reports on Agency Priority Goal (APG) and Cross Agency Priority (CAP) goal progress on www.performance.gov.

 4.2 Does the agency use data/evidence to improve outcomes and return on investment?

-- Many of USAID’s innovation or co-created programs and those done in partnerships reflect a data-driven “pay for results” model, where milestones are agreed by all parties, and payments are made when milestones are achieved.
+- Most of USAID’s innovation or co-created programs and those done in partnerships reflect a data-driven “pay for results” model, where milestones are agreed by all parties, and payments are made when milestones are achieved.
 This means that, for some programs, if a milestone is unmet, funds may be re-applied to an innovation or intervention that is achieving results.
-This rapid and iterative performance model means that USAID more quickly understands what isn’t working and can move resources away from it and toward what is working.
+This rapid and iterative performance model means that USAID more quickly understands what is notworking and can move resources away from it and toward what is working.

 - Additionally, USAID Missions develop Country Development Cooperation Strategies (CDCSs) with clear goals and objectives and a Performance Management Plan (PMP) that identifies expected results, performance indicators to measure those results, plans for data collection and analysis, and regular review of performance measures to use data and evidence to adapt programs for improved outcomes.
-USAID also promotes operations performance management to ensure that the Agency achieves its development objectives and aligns resources with priorities.
-USAID uses its Management Operations Council OC to conduct an annual Strategic Review of progress toward achieving the strategic objectives in the JSP.
+USAID also promotes data-informed operations performance management to ensure that the Agency achieves its development objectives and aligns resources with priorities.
+USAID uses its Management Operations Council to conduct an annual Strategic Review of progress toward achieving the strategic objectives in the Agency’s strategic plan.

-- To improve linkages and break down silos, USAID continues to develop the Development Information Solution (DIS)—an enterprise-wide management information system that will enable USAID to collect, manage, and visualize performance data across units, along with budget and procurement information, to more efficiently manage and execute programming.
+- To improve linkages and break down silos, USAID continues to develop and pilot the Development Information Solution (DIS)—an enterprise-wide management information system that will enable USAID to collect, manage, and visualize performance data across units, along with budget and procurement information, to more efficiently manage and execute programming.
+Several USAID field missions are testing the system prior to world-wide deployment: El Salvador, Peru, Rwanda, Ethiopia, South Africa, Vietnam, and Nepal.

 4.3 Did the agency have a continuous improvement or learning cycle processes to identify promising practices, problem areas, possible causal factors, and opportunities for improvement?
 (Examples: stat meetings, data analytics, data visualization tools, or other tools that improve performance)